Guide to Hilltop Hot Springs Near Mammoth Lakes

-Hilltop Hot Pool
+Hilltop Hot Springs Pool

 Hilltop features a single rock-walled pool that requires a 10-15 minute walk to reach from the parking lot (0.6 miles one way).
 The pool is small, about two feet deep, and can fit around five people.

 The hot springs are piped from an underground source, which may be as hot as 130°F. In the hot springs pool, you can turn on a tap to change the temperature of the water from cold to hot or vice versa.
-In the pool, the mineral water ranges from 90° to 110°F.

 Seasonal Access

-The Mammoth Lakes region has four distinct seasons, including icy and snowy winters.
-In the fall, winter, and spring – between October and April – temperatures often drop to or below freezing.
+- The Mammoth Lakes region has four distinct seasons, including icy and snowy winters.
+In the fall, winter and spring – between October and April – temperatures often drop to or below freezing.

-In contrast, summers are pretty hot in California’s Central Valley, but near the hot springs, temperatures don’t often exceed 90°F. Check the air quality before visiting, as recent fires can make the air smoky.
+- In contrast, summers are hot in California’s Central Valley, but near the hot springs, temperatures don’t often exceed 90°F. Check the air quality before visiting, as recent fires can make the air smoky.

-The hot springs are warm in the winter, but you may need to walk further to the hot springs, as roads may be closed due to the snow.
+- The hot springs are warm in the winter, but you may need to walk further to the hot springs, as roads may be closed due to the snow.

 No Camping, Fires or Stoves

 The area around Hilltop Hot Springs is a “no overnight camping” and “no dispersed camping” zone.
-No camping, fires, or stoves are permitted, and overnight campers may be prosecuted for trespassing.
+No camping, fires or stoves are permitted, and overnight campers may be prosecuted for trespassing.
 However, day use is allowed.

 Nearby Camping